-The accelerated format of paramedic to RN programs allows students to translate their existing knowledge into an associate degree in nursing (ADN) or a bachelor’s degree in nursing (BSN) without repeating many of the same courses they have already completed.
+Paramedic to RN programs online allow students to translate their existing knowledge into an associate degree in nursing (ADN) or a bachelor’s degree in nursing (BSN) without repeating many of the same courses they have already completed.
 But which schools have the accreditation, cost structure, and flexibility you need to earn your degree without disrupting work and life responsibilities?
 See which of today’s schools and their programs stand out in 2019.

 Paramedic to RN Degree Options

 After deciding to walk away from working as a paramedic and instead pursue additional education to become an RN, prospective learners can select from two bridge programs leading to different degree outcomes.
 While paramedic to ADN programs are the more common option, BSN programs also exist.
 While the ADN focuses on more foundational topics, the BSN goes more in-depth.
 Because these learners are transitioning from careers in the medical profession already, both options are quicker than traditional ADN/BSN programs for first-time degree seekers.
 Review the descriptions below and consider where you want your career to go after graduation.

 Benefits of an Online Paramedic to RN Bridge Program

 Completing an online paramedic to RN bridge program offers myriad benefits to individuals looking to boost their careers.
 In addition to saving money and moving more quickly through coursework by not starting from scratch in a generic nursing program, students can also take advantage of online options that make it easier to complete coursework while maintaining a job.
 Learners also gain important skills that help prepare them for work as an RN.
 According to Clark State Community College, graduates walk away with an understanding of patient-centered care, communication and collaboration, evidence-based practice, safety, technology, professionalism, and leadership.

 Skills Learned in the Online Paramedic to RN Bridge